-The financial aid counselor provides information and direction to prospective and current students, parents, and alumni on resources of financial aid, application procedures, aid eligibility, and assists the Assistant Director of Financial Aid and other Financial Aid counselors and coordinators in collateral duties as assigned and works under the guidance of Director of Financial Aid.
+The financial aid counselor provides information and direction to prospective and current students, parents, and alumni on resources of financial aid, application procedures, aid eligibility, and assists the Director of Financial Aid and other Financial Aid counselors and coordinators in collateral duties as assigned.

 Distinguishing Features of the Position

 The financial aid counselor reports to the Director of Financial Aid.
 This position requires knowledge of technical federal, state, and campus-based financial aid regulations, close attention to detail, especially regarding financial data, thorough knowledge of computer information systems used in the financial aid process, and ability to maintain confidentiality of all related student record information.
 D'Youville University is committed to fostering professional development.
 Financial aid counselors are afforded the opportunity to participate in the New York State Financial Aid Administrators Association (NYSFAAA), Financial Aid Novice Training, as well as membership to NYSFAAA and National Association of Student Financial Aid Administrators (NASFAA).

 - Counseling of prospective and currently enrolled students and families, as well as direct handling of major correspondence that requires response.

 - Ability to counsel students as to satisfactory academic progress for Title IV, state aid and scholarship requirements.